galenseilis/old_blog/_tabs/about.md

 Northern Health (Nov 2022 - present)

+- (2023) Used Bayesian interrupted time series analysis to estimate the cumulative causal impact of surgery completion in Northern Health.
 - (2023) Reviewed conference abstracts.
 - (2023) Developed and ran queueing model for simulating surgery waitlists among facilities with probabilistically forecasted demands and supply of surgery services.
 - (2023) Probabilistic Bayesian inference of stochastic patient transfer surgery network among health authorities in British Columbia.